FadyFouad/weight-tracker-clean-arch/README.md

 - SQFlite for local storage of weight entries when no Internet Connection.

-If you have any questions or feedback, please contact us at [insert contact information].
+If you have any questions or feedback, please contact us at [fady.fouad.a@gmail.com](fady.fouad.a@gmail.com).

 ![alt text](https://github.com/FadyFouad/weight_tracker_task/blob/main/screenshots/1.jpeg?raw=true)